ethereum-optimism/monitorism/README.md

 ### Secrets Monitor

 The secrets monitor takes a Drippie contract as a parameter and monitors for any drips within that contract that use the CheckSecrets dripcheck contract.
 CheckSecrets is a dripcheck that allows a drip to begin once a specific secret has been revealed (after a delay period) and cancels the drip if a second secret is revealed.
-It's important to monitor for these secrets being revealed as this could be a sign that the secret storage platform has been compromised and someone is attempting to exflitrate the ETH controlled by that drip.
+It's important to monitor for these secrets being revealed as this could be a sign that the secret storage platform has been compromised and someone is attempting to exfiltrate the ETH controlled by that drip.

 | `op-monitorism/secrets` | [README](https://github.com/ethereum-optimism/monitorism/blob/main/op-monitorism/secrets/README.md) |
 | ----------------------- | --------------------------------------------------------------------------------------------------- |